These are the processes you can expect to follow if you're already in the UK and are applying for a Student visa to study at City.

 Proof of qualifications

 Your CAS may list the qualifications you used to obtain your place at City.
-If it does, you must include a certificate or transcript for each of these qualifications and official translation if it is not in English.
+If it does, you should check that the documents are correctly listed.

 You are therefore required to supply evidence of this (your certificate or transcript) even if this is not the qualification that was used to obtain your offer and even if you are a low-risk national.